chrizbo/architectural-katas-2021-fall/README.md

 - HIPAA
 - Not be in the news
 - Avoid sophisticated access-control mechanisms at all costs.
-- # of use-cases that have access-implications / changes should be \&lt; 5 (ideally) - to ensure end-users (customers) do not make mistakes.
+- Number of use-cases that have access-implications / changes should be \&lt; 5 (ideally) - to ensure end-users (customers) do not make mistakes.

-      1.
 ## Security Design aspects (decisions)

 - User experience single-handedly drives the Authentication model.